BOTANICAL REFERENCE

 (Arnica montana)

 Reduces swelling and possibly improves circulation in affected areas, speeding up healing.
+Relieves muscle and joint pain.
+Anti-inflammatory

 Generally safe for external use but should not be applied on broken skin or open wounds.
 Do not use if allergic to sunflowers, marigolds, ragweed, or plants from the sunflower family.
-Speak with your healthcare provider before use if you are taking blood thinners
+Speak with your healthcare provider before use if you are taking blood thinners.

 Ashwagandha